Fishing boat beacons would lower risks of Canada’s deadliest job: report

 “If we could narrow the time of the search, we’ll be able to then move into the rescue part much quicker.
 Certainly off the coast of Newfoundland and Labrador, as an example, on a very thick foggy day, it might be very difficult even for a helicopter to find someone.”

-The report said beacons not only transmit an emergency signal to search and rescue authorities, they also have a built-in GPS that allows rescuers to accurately locate ships in distress.
+Beacons transmit an emergency signal to search and rescue authorities, and have a built-in GPS that allows rescuers to accurately locate ships in distress.

+Manning said the committee believes about half of all fishing vessels, especially small and medium-sized vessels, do not have EPIRBs.

 The coast guard should have a 20-year capital plan to reflect the “need for the fleet’s renewal, update and modernization,” the report said.